newrelic/centurion/README.md

 Any time you add a new project you can scaffold it in the same manner even in the same repo.

-####Access to the registry
-Centurion needs to access the docker registry hosting your images directly to retrive image ids and tags.

-If the registry requires authentication specify the credentials using the `--registry-user` and `--registry-password` options of `centurion` command.

 ###Writing configs